emersonv25/pkapaBot/README.md

     TOKEN = TOKEN_HERE
     PREFIX = !!
+    YOUTUBE_COOKIES = YOUR YOUTUBE COOKIES
+    SPOTIFY_CLIENT_ID = CLIENT_ID
+    SPOTIFY_CLIENT_SECRET = CLIENT_SECRET

 ```
 ##  Commands

 > Note: The default prefix is '!!'

+> The bot uses a queue system, when using the play command with a song in progress, it will be added to the queue

 *  Play music from YouTube via url